Junjie-Gao/hellorld/README.md

 # hellorld
-Every programer start from here
+Every programer start from here, and so do i